-Select 1 course from the list of Humanities or Social Sciences General Education course options in the current course catalog. •
+Select 1 course from the list of Humanities or Social Sciences General Education course options in the current course catalog.

-- OR - Gen Ed Social Sciences course options •
+- Gen Ed Humanities course options OR - Gen Ed Social Science course options

 Select 1 course from list of Natural or Social Science General Education courses in the current course catalog.